List of The Inbetweeners characters: Wolfie

-Wolfie is one of the assistant mechanics at the garage Will is sent to, along with his boss Jim.
-He is seventeen years old (or at least claims to be) but appears much older due to his deep voice and facial hair, with Will describing him as "looking about thirty".
+Wolfie is one of the assistant mechanics at the garage Will is sent to, alongside his boss Jim.
+He is seventeen years old (or at least claims to be) but appears much older owing to his deep voice and facial hair, with Will describing him as "looking about thirty".
 He goes to the under 18s' disco to "check out" Charlotte, with whom Will previously bragged about having sex, to see the two after they said he was unsuccessful sexually.
 There, he puts her on the phone with Jim, who informs her of all of Will's allegations about her "going like a porn star", leaving her furious; this leads her to throw a drink in his face and dismiss him.